itIsMaku/maku_sqlorm/README.md

-# SQL ORM
+# FiveM SQL ORM
-simple lua sql ORM for fivem
+Simple lua sql ORM for FiveM

 ## Usage
 First of all, you have to choose if you want to create a repository by export, or if you want to have the file added in the manifest of your script.